 - On this page, first select the IAM role that we have created earlier, in my case, I named that role as AmazonS3FullAccess

 - Then we need to paste the USER DATA into the Advance Details section.
 You can copy the whole code as motioned above/attached code base.

 - Now choose/edit the security group to allow HTTP traffic to port 80

 - Finally, choose one key pair and finish the instance creation step by clicking the Launch Instance button

 - Now go back to the EC2 landing page, and you will see an instance is being launched.
 Wait till the instance state is running and all status checks are completed.
 You can see those on the EC2 page itself

 - Now note down the public DNS/IP address from the instance description tab of the same page, we will use this DNS/IP to access the application

 As we had noted the IP/DNS of the server where the application has been deployed, we can easily access the application with this IP/DNS.

-Congratulations, if everything goes well you have now developed one sample spring boot REST web service and deployed in a single EC2 instance and able to access that application from outside AWS.
-This is one way of deploying application to EC2, there are obvious other ways as well which we will see in next articles.
+Congratulations, if everything goes well, you have now developed one sample spring boot REST web service, deployed it in a single EC2 instance, and can access that application from outside AWS.
+It is one way of deploying an application to EC2, there are other ways as well, which we will see in the next articles.